ClearGrass/QingpingDoc/develop-platform/frog_specification_en.md

 ### 1.2 Apply the App Key and App Secret of the Open API

 On  will add a Unix timestamp, you can apply the App Key and App Secret on the developer information management page.
 The App Key and App Secret are used for getting the Access Token which is necessary when calling the Open API.
-The detail about the Open API, please refer to [Open API](/main/openApi)
+The detail about the Open API, please refer to [Open API Specification](/main/openApi)

 ### 1.3 Register Webhooks（Optional）